Transgender Woman In Russia Faces Hard Time In Men's Prison On Pornography Charge

 Concerns have now turned to Michelle's health and safety.

-Preobrazhenskaya said that Michelle had already begun to form breasts, prompting fears from family and friends that she will encounter violence from fellow, male, inmates.
+Preobrazhenskaya said that Michelle had already begun to form breasts, prompting fears from family and friends that she will encounter violence from fellow inmates.
 And without a prescription, Preobrazhenskaya added, Michelle will be unable to continue her hormone treatments.

-"This is incredibly cruel," Preobrazehnskaya told RFE/RL, noting that Michelle's hormonal balance will change and trigger gender dysphoria, or stress and anxiety often experienced by people whose gender identity does not match their assigned sex.

 As she awaits her transfer to prison, Michelle's VK page is headed by a new image -- a meme that declares "No!
 I am not porno #242," a reference to the legislation under which she was sentenced.